Rent A Room Relief - What is the Rent A Room Scheme?

-Rent-a-room relief is a tax relief scheme that allows homeowners or tenants to earn rental income tax-free by letting out furnished accommodation in their main home.
+Rent A Room Scheme is a tax relief scheme that allows homeowners or tenants to earn rental income tax-free by letting out furnished accommodation in their main home.

-The annual tax-free limit for rent-a-room relief remains at £7,500 in the UK for the 2024/2025 tax year and €14,000 in Ireland.
-If someone else receives income from letting accommodation in the same property, such as a joint owner, the limit is halved to £3,750 in the UKand €7,000 in Ireland.
+The annual tax-free limit for Rent A Room relief remains at £7,500 in the UK for the 2025/2026 tax year.
+If someone else receives income from letting accommodation in the same property, such as a joint owner, the limit is halved to £3,750 in the UK.

 The relief applies only to residential tenancies, not to short-term let arrangements.